EagleVision: A Dual-Stage Framework with BEV-grounding-based Chain-of-Thought for Spatial Intelligence: Conclusion

 \section{Conclusion}

-We present EagleVision, a dual-phase framework for multimodal spatial reasoning though macro perception and micro verification.
-For macro perception, we propose SPF-DPP, jointly optimizing semantic importance and view diversity for geometry-aware frame selection under a token budget.
-For micro verification, we operationalize spatial CoT through BEV-based pose querying and train the querying policy by pure reinforcement learning with spatial reward, without CoT supervision.
-In future work, our aim is to reduce the dependency on external models and pursue a more unified, end-to-end architecture for efficient spatial reasoning.
+We present EagleVision, a dual-stage framework for video-based spatial reasoning.
+For macro perception, we propose SPF-DPP, which jointly optimizes semantic relevance and viewpoint diversity to select informative keyframes under a token budget.
+For micro verification, we formulate spatial Chain-of-Thought as BEV-grounded pose querying---enabling the model to actively request new views during reasoning---and train the querying policy purely via reinforcement learning with a spatial grounding reward, without any CoT supervision.
+Experiments on VSI-Bench and SQA3D demonstrate state-of-the-art performance among open-source VLMs.